-- 5.1 MAC members are required to act in the best interests of the Wholesale Electricity Market. - 5.2 Compulsory class members are individuals who represent a single entity.
+- 5.1.
+MAC members are required to act in the best interests of the Wholesale Electricity Market. - 5.2.
+Compulsory class members are individuals who represent a single entity, and the member nominated by the Minister to represent small-use consumers.
 During their inaugural appointment compulsory class members must demonstrate their eligibility against the criteria for membership and necessary skills, knowledge and experience.
-During subsequent annual reviews, details of updates to compulsory class members' skills, knowledge and experience will be required to be provided to the IMO, where substantive changes have occurred.
-This is to allow the IMO to consider the skills and experience of the compulsory class members when making discretionary appointment decisions to ensure that the combined skills and experience of the MAC is well balanced.
+During subsequent annual reviews, details of updates to compulsory class members' skills, knowledge and experience will be required to be provided to the Rule Change Panel, where substantive changes have occurred.
+This is to allow the Rule Change Panel to consider the skills and experience of the compulsory class members when making discretionary appointment decisions to ensure that the combined skills and experience of the MAC is well balanced.

-5.3 Discretionary class members are individuals that represent a class of participants but are not compulsory class members.
+5.3.
+Discretionary class members are individuals that represent a class of participants but are not compulsory class members.
 Discretionary class members are expected to act in a way that properly reflects the interests of the group that they have been chosen to represent i.e. Market Generators, Market Customers or Contestable Customers.
 Discretionary class members must demonstrate their eligibility against the criteria for membership and necessary skills, knowledge and experience.